Archive for August, 2009

 I learned the hard way to get my work done when it was due.

 Mistake 7.
-Limit the Social Scene
+Not Limiting the Social Scene

 At college, social events occur virtually every night of the week.
 From athletic events to open-mic nights to movies there is always something available to do that seems more enticing than your studies.